vanbroup/documents/structured/001 INTRODUCTION/006 Definitions and Acronyms/001 Definitions/000_BR_Definitions.md

 **Root Certificate**: The self-signed Certificate issued by the Root CA to identify itself and to facilitate verification of Certificates issued to its Subordinate CAs.

+**Short-lived Subscriber Certificate**: For Certificates issued on or after 15 March 2024 and prior to 15 March 2026, a Subscriber Certificate with a Validity Period less than or equal to 10 days (864,000 seconds).
+For Certificates issued on or after 15 March 2026, a Subscriber Certificate with a Validity Period less than or equal to 7 days (604,800 seconds).

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.